A Guide to Energy-Efficient Windows

 How much energy is lost through windows?

 Windows can have a significant impact on the cooling and heating abilities of your home.
-Around 40% of a house’s heating energy can be lost - and about 87% of its heat can be gained - through windows1.
-By using energy-efficient house windows, you may be able to reduce energy costs and improve your windows’ thermal performance.
+Did you know that around 40% of a home’s heating energy can be lost, and about 87% of its heat can be gained, through windows?
+By opting for energy-efficient windows, you have the opportunity to reduce energy costs and improve your windows’ thermal efficiency.

 Benefits of using energy-efficient windows